brabeem/Nats-Cluster-Setup/README.md

 ## Step 1: Build and Push the `nats-auth-callout-server` Docker Image

 The remote Kubernetes cluster cannot use your local Docker images.
-You must build the `nats-auth-callout-server` image and push it to a container registry that the cluster can access.
+You must build the `nats-auth-callout-server` image and push it to a container registry that the cluster can access.◊

 1.  **Log in to Docker Hub**:
     Open a terminal and run the following command.
 You will be prompted for your Docker Hub username and password (or an access token).